Expertise based on experience.

 EMERGENCY MANAGEMENT

-We have deployed with the International Federation of Red Cross and Red Crescent (IFRC) Societies as Head of Emergency Operations, Health Coordinator, Team Leader and Shelter and Settlements expert, and with Médecins Sans Frontières (MSF) MSF as Logistics and Air Operations Coordinators.
+We have deployed with the International Federation of Red Cross and Red Crescent (IFRC) Societies as Head of Delegation (HoD), Head of Emergency Operations (HEOps), Health Coordinator, Team Leader and Shelter and Settlements expert, and with Médecins Sans Frontières (MSF)as Logistics and Air Operations Coordinators.

 REMOTE HEALTH